jliszka/jliszka.github.com/_drafts/effective-peer-reviews.md

 things they're good at, things to work on).
 But the point is that the review should lay out a coherent story and should not jump around between topics, even if that's what the reviewer did during the interview.

+**Talk to the reviewee beforehand.** The process shouldn't really change much from their perspective, except that they'll get higher-quality feedback.
+But it's good for them to know ahead of time so they can feel comfortable with the process.

 ### Conclusion

 If I had to speculate about why this works, my guess is it's because humans are just wired to speak to other humans,